Interviews can seem scary.

 - Don’t be afraid of getting the parameters around the wrong way.
 It’s hard to remember which parameter goes where – I forget all the time.
 As long as you explain what you’re doing, then the interviewer will understand.

 Basic SQL Interview Questions

 1. What is the difference between SQL, Oracle, MySQL, and SQL Server?

 SQL is the name of the language used to query databases and follows a standard.
 Oracle, MySQL and SQL Server are different implementations or versions of a database management system, which implement the SQL standard and build on it in different ways.

-Oracle database is targeted to large companies, SQL Server is owned by Microsoft, and MySQL is owned by Oracle but targeted towards smaller companies and systems.
+Oracle database is targeted at large companies, SQL Server is owned by Microsoft, and MySQL is owned by Oracle but targeted toward smaller companies and systems.